sylhare/Type-on-Strap/pages/sponsors.md

     </td>
     <td>
       <b> Gold tier </b> (1 slot)<br>
-      Contribution: 1000€
+      Contribution: 1000€ <br>
       Benefits: <br>
-      - Option A: Secure a slot to attend the workshop for one of your employees and bring a stand to the initial poster session and coffee.<br>
+      - Option A: Secure a slot to attend the workshop for one of your employees and a stand for the poster session and coffee breaks.<br>
       - Option B: Secure a slot to attend the workshop for two of your employees.
       - Public appearence as official sponsor.
     </td>